kamilburda/batcher/docs/sections/Usage.md

 Files and folders can be sorted by several criteria: original name, new name, creation date, modification date and file size.
 By default, sorting is performed in the ascending order, folders are always placed first and name-based sorting is case-sensitive.
 All these options can be switched off/on as needed.

+You can view message logs recorded during processing via `Settings → View Logs` and save them to a file.

 ## Exporting Layers